 1. Gather and prepare your substrate

-Blewits grow on a variety of organic materials — including semi-composted yard waste, twigs, leaves, grass clippings, bark, hay, pine needles, finished compost, etc. The more materials you can find and use to build your bed, it seems, the better.
-You can collect these materials throughout the season until you build up enough substrate to constitute a bed.
+Blewits grow on a variety of organic materials, including yard waste such leaves, grass clippings, bark, pine needles.
+You can collect these materials throughout the season until you build up enough substrate to constitute a bed mixed with woodchips.
+Make sure the final mix is moist prior to building the bed.
+Beds with at least 50% or more wood chip composition work best.

 2. Select a bed location